abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_07_Implementing_and_configuring_network_infrastructure_services_in_Windows Server.md

     > **Note**: If the **DHCP** entry is not available in the **Tools** list for **sea-svr1.contoso.com**, refresh the **Microsoft Edge** page and try again.
 Depending on your network performance, it may take upto 5 minutes for the DHCP server to appear.

-1. If prompted to sign in Ensure that **Use another account for this connection** option is selected, enter the following credentials, and then select **Add with credentials**:
+1. If prompted to sign in ensure that **Use another account for this connection** option is selected, enter the following credentials, and then select **Add with credentials**:

    - Username: **CONTOSO\Administrator**
    - Password: **Pa55w.rd**